ericsizemore/simple_counter/README.md

 These exceptions can be thrown if:

 * You pass an option that is not defined.
-* A given options value type does not match the allowed types.
+* A given option's value type does not match the allowed types.
 * When reading/writing to a file encounters an error, since it is likely due to a file name/location issue.
 * For invalid directories or files, in terms of `logDir`, `imageDir`, `countFile`, `ipFile`